KeithBradley/Codeigniter-Table_builder/README.md

 1. Upload the Table_builder.php library to application/libraries
 2. Either load in application/config/autoload.php or from a controller
 3. Ready to use
+4. OPTIONAL - If you'd like to use the search the other library https://github.com/KeithBradley/Codeigniter-Form_builder can help so add that.

 Example: